Nutri-Score: Adoption of the Nutri-Score

 Adoption of the Nutri-Score in Europe:

-EU laws do not allow countries to unilaterally impose their own food labelling system, therefore they can only give recommendations.
+It was thought that EU laws did not allow countries to unilaterally impose their own food labeling system, and thus that they could only give recommendations.
+However, in June 2026 Foodwatch published a legal memorandum stating that EU member states could in fact make the Nutri-Score mandatory.

 Currently, the Nutri-Score system is applied on a voluntary basis in European Union countries such as: